Wild Minds Alternative Provision

 Who We Support

-Wild Minds supports young people aged 14 to 25 with:
+Wild Minds supports young people aged 11–25 with:

 • SEND and EHCPs